bitterjug/elm-wpc/readme.markdown

   [ ] Interestingly the variable column version of this is going to create some interesting maths for this because sometimes the number of cards arriving will not be equivalent to a whole number of additional rows.

+- [ ] Now I can't add an `onScroll` handler to the element that is scrolling in the page because that is the `<main>` element which is created behind the scenes by `elm-mdl` and it adds its own event handlers to it, but doesn't give me a chance.

+  Thinking of switching over to [Elm Bootstrap](http://elm-bootstrap.info/getting-started) especially as there is talk on the `elm-mdl` issues of Google switching to polymer like components for the future of Material Design for the web.

 - [ ] looks like the timezone bug is back.
 When you go directly to the [Steps](http://localhost:8000/#blog/steps) entry, you get two copies of the